aws-samples/aws-bookstore-demo-app/README.md

 ### AWS Lambda

 AWS Lambda is used in a few different places to run the application, as shown in the architecture diagram.
-The important Lambda functions that are deployed as part of the template are shown here.
+The important Lambda functions that are deployed as part of the template are shown below, and available in the [functions](/functions) folder.
 In the cases where the response fields are blank, the application will return a statusCode 200 or 500 for success or failure, respectively.

 &nbsp;